Sun, Moon and Stars

 The Moon has a lot of trouble –

-sometimes is waning, sometimes is waxing,
+sometimes waning, sometimes waxing,

 and the third time it goes without."